Peugeot 404

 The Peugeot 404 is a large family car produced by French automobile manufacturer Peugeot from 1960 to 1975.
 A truck body style variant was marketed until 1988.
 Styled by Pininfarina, the 404 was offered initially as a saloon, estate, and pickup.
 A convertible was added in 1962, and a coupé in 1963.
 The 404 was fitted with a 1.6 litre petrol engine, with either a Solex carburetor or Kugelfischer mechanical fuel injection or a 1.9 litre diesel engine available as options.
 Introduced at the Paris Motor Show as an option was the inclusion of a 3-speed ZF automatic transmission, similar to the unit already offered on certain BMW models, as an alternative to the standard column-mounted manual unit.

 Popular as a taxicab, the 404 enjoyed a reputation for durability and value.
-The 404 was manufactured under licence in various African countries until 1991 (in Kenya) and was manufactured in Argentina by Safrar/Sevel in El Palomar; in Québec, Canada at the St-Bruno-de-Montarville Sociéte de Montage Automobile (SoMA) Ltd. plant (1965-1968); in New Zealand by Campbell Industries; in Australia by Renault Australia Pty.
+The 404 was manufactured under licence in various African countries until 1991 (in Kenya) and was manufactured in Argentina by Safrar/Sevel in El Palomar; in Québec, Canada at the St-Bruno-de-Montarville Sociéte de Montage Automobile (SoMA) Ltd. plant (1965–1968); in New Zealand by Campbell Industries; in Australia by Renault Australia Pty.
 Ltd.; and in Chile by Automotores Franco Chilena S.A. in Los Andes.
 Peugeot's French production run of 1,847,568 404s ended in 1975.
 A total of 2,885,374 units had been produced worldwide at the end of production.

+As the model was designed by Pininfarina, the bodyshell is very similarly styled to the one used in the 1959 Austin Westminster.